In the vast landscape of renewable energy, wind power stands out as a leading force in the transition towards sustainable energy production.

 Access to such data allows wind turbine operators to gain deeper insights into turbine performance, identify potential issues earlier, and make more informed operational decisions.

 To address this opportunity, the SkySpecs Performance team focused on identifying a generic approach that could be applied across a wide range of turbines.
-By analyzing high-frequency rotor speed signals—data that is typically available in nearly all turbines—they aimed to address the rotor system, a component that is often under-analyzed in conventional asset monitoring practices.
+By analyzing high-frequency rotor speed signals—a key component of the rotor monitoring system—aims to address rotor imbalance monitoring, a component that is often under-analyzed in conventional asset monitoring practices.

 Rather than adopting a “store everything and find use cases later” approach, SkySpecs emphasizes the importance of designing data analysis with specific, end-to-end use cases in mind.
 This use-case-driven approach has proven more efficient and effective, enabling the development of a practical imbalance detection metric that integrates seamlessly with existing asset management workflows and delivers actionable insights.